tgstation/tgstation/.github/guides/EZDB.md

 If you wish to delete the ezdb database, delete the `db` folder as well as `config/ezdb.txt`.

 To update ezdb, run the script again.
-This will both look for any updates in `SQL/changes`, as well as update your schema revision.
+This will both look for any updates in the database changelog, as well as update your schema revision.

 Contact Mothblocks if you face any issues in this process.